-495 Writing Internship (2-10) Offered only as needed.
-Open only to juniors and seniors.
-Prerequisites: Permission of full-time member of writing faculty and division chairman.
+495 Writing Internship (2-10)

+Prerequisites: Junior or senior standing; permission of full-time member of writing faculty and division chairman.
 Closely supervised on-the-job training in career writing.
 May be repeated to a maximum of 10 semester hours of credit.
-Students should apply for the internship one semester in advance.
+Students shouldapply for the internship one semester in advance.
 May not be used to satisfy general curriculum distribution requirements.